xuyongzhi/Scan-to-BIM/Structral_Detection.md

 # Questions
 * No ignored points: each gt box is assigned with one pos point, all others are negative
+* The direction of normal.
+Does the positive meaning is learnable.
+After rotation, is the direction should be updated.

 # Big ideas
 * compare performance of feeding images and point clouds